Mikhail Romm: Film career

-Romm's first film, Pishka (Dumpling, 1934) was a silent version of Guy de Maupassant's story Boule de Suif.
+Romm's first film, Boule de Suif (1934) was a silent version of Guy de Maupassant's eponymous story.
 Next he began work on a film version of The Queen of Spades, which he intended to have ready in time for the centenary of the death of its author, the poet Alexander Pushkin. and which was to include large sections of wordless pantomime.
 In 1936, he commissioned Sergei Prokofiev to write the incidental music.
 At the same time, he was making another film, Anka.
 This project embroiled him in a dispute with the deputy head of Mosfilm, Yelena Sokolovskaya, and was never completed.
 He then accepted a commission to make The Thirteen, a Soviet version of the 1934 American film The Lost Patrol, directed by John Ford.
 Romm's version was shot in the desert in Turkmenistan.

 After the release of The Thirteen in May 1937, Romm returned to work on The Queen of Spades. but was ordered by the head of the film industry, Boris Shumyatsky to break off and make Lenin in October, which he was required to finish in four months, in time for the 20th anniversary of the Bolshevik revolution.
 While he was working on the screen play, which coincided with the Great Purge, he stayed in the Moscow flat of an assistant director of Mosfilm, Albert Slivkin.
 On 3 August, uniformed NKVD officers raided the flat and arrested Slivkin, who was shot the following March.
 Despite that, Romm completed the film in time for Stalin to have a private viewing on 6 November 1937, just before its release.
 He then returned, again, to work on The Queen of Spades, but in 1938, the project was terminated by the new head of the cinema industry, Semyon Dukelsky, a former NKVD officer whom Romm later described as "an idiot, a son of a bitch... a cretin, a dog."